laggykiller/sticker-convert/README.md

 ## Downloads
 - [Pre-compiled releases](https://github.com/laggykiller/sticker-convert/releases) for Windows and MacOS.
 (Unzip the downloaded file and run `sticker-convert`)
-- [Docker image](https://hub.docker.com/r/laggykiller/sticker-convert) for Linux version, which could be used for running CLI.
+- [Docker image](https://hub.docker.com/r/laggykiller/sticker-convert) for running CLI on Linux.
 - [Try in Google Colab without downloading](https://colab.research.google.com/github/laggykiller/sticker-convert/blob/master/sticker_convert_colab.ipynb) (Requires Google account), which runs the code on Google server and get the result from Google Drive.
 However, it maybe slower than running on your computer.

 ## Table of contents